barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

   }
 }
 ```
 There.
 Now we're not asking for the thumbnail, so our server doesn't have to spend time creating it.
-We didn't have to create new API endpoints or change any code on the server.
 This is the beauty of GraphQL: the client can define exactly what data it needs, and receive exactly that from a single point of access to your data.

 ## "Graph" Query Language

-Let's take a look at another advantage GraphQL offers: Graph-based querying.
+Let's take a look at another advantage GraphQL offers: graph-based querying.
 As an example, let's define our `pokemonType` to also have a field called `bestFriend`, which is another pokemon.
 In other words, we want a connection to exist from one pokemon to another.
 In addition, let's add some information about our pokemon's favorite move to our server - a connection from a `pokemonType` to a `moveType`.
 To do this, we can modify our `pokemonType` object created earlier to have a `favoriteMove` and `bestFriend` field:

 <script src="https://gist.github.com/rohan-varma/48bbe9ca6ab23f9049263506595d0d87.js"></script>